qgrid/qgrid.github.io/source/feature/selection.md

 order: 2
 ---

-There are situations when the end user need to select rows or cells, q-grid provides rich model to handle selection.
+There are situations when a user need to select rows or cells fortunately q-grid provides rich model to handle selections.

 ```typescript
 @Component({